DeibyKwl/Arcade-Vault-Web/readme.md

 #finally run this to install dependencies
 npm i

-#and this will take you to the page
+#and this will allow you to access the page
 npm start

 ```